Culture, learning and leafy suburbs

 The Bristol Grammar School is mainly built in classic Victorian Gothic style.
 The move to the present site in the 1870s followed a massive shake-up in education in England.
 Government commissioners came to Bristol to reorganise things and decreed that the school should be funded by taking money from various charitable funds and bequests in the city over the years.

 The Great Hall and the original surrounding buildings were designed by local architects Foster & Wood, one of the most successful firms in Victorian Bristol.
 The Great Hall was pretty much the whole school when it started at this site; the room is 140 feet long and 50ft wide and it was used for the teaching of all the boys there apart from the oldest.
 It was meant to accommodate up to 16 separate classes; and the masters’ chairs, with their wooden canopies, are still in place along the walls.
-A new Sixth Form Centre, Learning Resource Centre and Arts Department was recently built and fits in well.

 The Royal West of England Academy of Art (1854-7) was designed by JH Hirst with interiors by Charles Underwood.
 It was the first art gallery to be established in Bristol, financed by a well-known group of artists in Bristol, known as the Bristol Society of Artists and a bequest of £2,000 in the will of Ellen Sharples, an artist who spent the later years of her life in Clifton.
 The Academy soon became an important and well-regarded art institution.
 Early patrons included Isambard Kingdom Brunel and Prince Albert, the Prince Consort.